National Airway Project

 Powerpoint presentation

-You will find a Powerpoint presentation with speaker notes is downloadable from the RCoA and DAS web sites.
+A Powerpoint presentation about the project with speaker notes is downloadable from the RCoA and DAS web sites.
 The same presentation was sent out electronically to the DAS members for whom we have an email address and to Local Reporters.
-It would be useful if you would contact your Local Reporter and arrange for one of you to present this at an audit meeting within your Department.

 Thank-you for your help.